Do I have Chemo Brain? How can I treat it?

 This process sounds effortless, but it is a skill that requires patience and a lot of practice.
 Ultimately, it will become an extraordinary tool when you recover your cognitive abilities.

 Finally, it is vital to keep yourself poised and your emotions controlled.
 Expressing your feelings and coping with stress is extremely important.
 Otherwise, anger, stress, and anxiety will get in the way, and can worsen cognitive problems.
-In contrast, practicing relaxation techniques, sleeping your 7-8 hours per night, and staying organized will keep your mind primed for higher executive functions.
+In contrast, practicing relaxation techniques, using these sleeping tips to get your 7-8 hours per night, and staying organized will keep your mind primed for higher executive functions.

 We are defined by what we eat.
 Dietary factors have a significant burden on how your brain performs.
 They also play a role in the management of chemo brain.